 “Baxter Devane was dying, and he wanted to die at home, in the house where he’d grown up.
 He owned the house and the land (and a lot of other land in this area), and he had substantial investments and cash resources.
 He was not close to his sister, but he kept in touch with her and let her know his condition.
 When she said she would come to see him, when he thought he was near death, he urged her to bring her children as well, but she came alone.
 It was discussed, and overheard, though of course not confirmed, that her children — they are adult children now, of course — were his heirs, because he had no children of his own.

 “And then, when he began to slip away, when he was barely responsive, the children arrived.
 They came on the bus, the two daughters and the illegitimate son, who was somewhat younger.”

 She drank some more coffee, and then she put down her cup.

 “They came on the bus,” she repeated.
 “The local bus.
 They were reportedly coming from California, so this demanded further investigation.
 I did some.

 “I discovered that they had been staying in a motel in Dover, just down the highway from here.
 They had apparently come from California, and instead of coming to the house with their mother they had stayed just a town away, until their uncle was very near death.”

-“After they did arrive at the house — the three ‘children” — Deirdre and her ‘brother’ shared a bedroom.
+“After the three children did arrive at the house, Deirdre and her brother shared a bedroom.
 They made a pretense of her having a separate room, but it’s very difficult to hide something like that from the person who cleans your house every day.